1996 PC Games

 - VideoLogic released PowerVR Midas 3 (3D acceleration)

 Naturally, it would take some time before coders of PC games availed of Direct3D and the chipsets listed above.
-For starters, Direct3D did not even come out until June of 1996 and GLQuake did not come out until January of 1997.
-So yes, 1996 was by and large an MS-DOS year; the last year of the mainstream command-line gamer.
+For starters, Direct3D did not even come out until June of 1996 (DirectX 2.0 SDK) and GLQuake did not come out until January of 1997 -- and not for Direct3D but for SGI's OpenGL of 1991 (in case the GL prefix did not make that clear).

 The 1990s was such a great decade to be a computer-gamer.
 Everyone has fond memories of computer-gaming in 1990-1999, but no one with good taste looks back fondly on The Terrible 2000s that followed.